-As I mentioned in my previous update, my number of repins dropped after I stopped deleting my underperfoming pins.
+As I mentioned in my previous update, my number of repins dropped after I stopped deleting my underperforming pins.

 After I got back to deleting those pins, this week my repins has risen to 431 new repins.
 Pretty amazing right!

-This will be my final update as I think it’s safe to say that deleting your underperfomring pins does in fact increase your number of repins on Pinterest.
+This will be my final update as I think it’s safe to say that deleting your underperforming pins does, in fact, increase your number of repins on Pinterest.

 How to Delete Pins on Pinterest